wattcarbon/open-eac-alliance/README.md

 ### Submission
 Individual methodologies are added by Request.
 New methodologies should be in a google doc that allows for public comment.
-The link should then be shared with one of the OpenEAC Alliance maintainers (such as [mcgee@wattcarbon.com](mcgee@wattcarbon.com)) so that it can be added to the table above.
+The link should then be shared with one of the OpenEAC Alliance maintainers (such as [mcgee@wattcarbon.com](mcgee@wattcarbon.com)) so that it can be added to the table.

 ### Approval Process